kaazing/javascript.getting.started/angularjs-starter-app/README.md

 This is a reference implementation of an AngularJS Application that communicates with the Kaazing WebSocket Gateway.
 This application is implemented using the [Kaazing JavaScript Universal Client](https://github.com/kaazing/universal-client/tree/develop/javascript).

-The application uses the [Kaazing Messaging Sandbox](http://sandbox.kaazing.com/messaging), a gateway hosted by Kaazing for use in rapid prototyping.
+The application communicates uses the Kaazing Messaging Sandbox, a gateway hosted by Kaazing at sandbox.kaazing.com/messaging for use in rapid prototyping.

 ## Installation
 The application is installed using NPM